erda-project/erda-infra/README.md

 ## Features
 * modular design to drive the implementation of the application system, and each module is pluggable.
-* each module is configurable，supports setting defaults、reading from files (YAML, HCL,、JSON、TOML、.env file)、environment、flags.
+* each module is configurable, supports setting defaults、reading from files (YAML, HCL,、JSON、TOML、.env file)、environment、flags.
 * manage the lifecycle of the module, includes initialization, startup, and shutdown.
 * manage dependencies between modules.
 * support Dependency Injection between modules.